Revolt of the Three Feudatories: Declaring rebellion

 Wu's forces captured Hunan and Sichuan provinces.
 In 1674 both Geng Jingzhong in Fujian and after Shang Zhixin, the man who massacred Guangzhou, died, his son followed suit in Guangdong.
 At the same time, Sun Yanling and Wang Fuchen also rose in revolt in Guangxi and Shaanxi provinces.
-Zheng Jing, ruler of the Kingdom of Tungning, led an allegedly 150,000 strong army from Taiwan and landed in Guangdong, Fujian and Zhejiang to fight and join the rebel forces.
+Zheng Jing, ruler of the Kingdom of Tungning, led an army from Taiwan and landed in Fujian and Guangdong to fight and join the rebel forces.

+Wu entrusted the 5th Dalai Lama to negotiate with the Kangxi Emperor about dividing China along the Yangtze, with Wu ruling the south and Qing retaining the north, but the Emperor rejected this proposal.
+Later on in 1678, he declared a new dynasty, the Zhou, invoking the name of the great pre-imperial dynasty.

 Composition of Qing armies

 The Qing forces were initially defeated by Wu in 1673–1674.
 Manchu Generals and Bannermen were put to shame by the performance of the Han Chinese Green Standard Army, who fought better than them against the rebels.
 The Qing had the support of the majority of Han Chinese soldiers and the Han elite, as they did not join the Three Feudatories.
 Different sources offer different account of the Han and Manchu forces deployed against the rebels.
 According to one, 400,000 Green Standard Army soldiers and 150,000 Bannermen served on the Qing side during the war. according to another, 213 Han Chinese Banner companies, and 527 companies of Mongol and Manchu Banners were mobilized by the Qing.
-According to a third, mustered the Qing a massive army of more than 900,000 northern Han Chinese to fight the Three Feudatories.
+According to a third, the Qing mustered a massive army of more than 900,000 northern Han Chinese to fight the Three Feudatories.

 Fighting in northwestern China against Wang Fuchen, the Qing put Bannermen in the rear as reserves while they used Han Chinese Green Standard Army soldiers and Han Chinese Generals like Zhang Liangdong, Wang Jinbao, and Zhang Yong as their main military force.
 The Qing thought that Han Chinese soldiers were superior at fighting other Han people and so used the Green Standard Army as their main army against the rebels instead of Bannermen.
 As a result, after 1676, the tide turned in favor of the Qing forces.
 In the northwest, Wang Fuchen surrendered after a three-year-long stalemate, while Geng Jingzhong and Shang Zhixin surrendered in turn as their forces weakened.

-Campaigning
+Pacification Campaign

 In 1676 Shang Zhixin joined the rebellion, consolidating Guangdong under his rule and sending troops north into Jiangxi.

 In 1677, Wu Sangui suspected Sun Yanling would surrender to the Qing in Guangxi and he sent his relative Wu Shizong, to assassinate Sun.
 Sun's wife Kong Sizhen took control of his troops after his death, although she may already have had control beforehand.